metosin/reitit/README.md

 ### Middleware

-`:middleware` should be a vector of either of the following (expanded via the `reitit.middleware/ExpandMiddleware`:
+Middleware can be added with a `:middleware` key, with a vector value of the following:

-1. a ring middleware function of `handler -> request -> response`
+1. ring middleware function (`handler -> request -> response`)
-2. a vector of middleware function (`handler args -> request -> response`) and it's args - actial middleware is created by applying function with handler and args
+2. vector of middleware function (`handler ?args -> request -> response`) and optinally it's args.

 Let's define some middleware and a handler: